 The New Vegetarian Cooking for Everyone link is an Amazon affiliate.

-Black-eyed Peas and Collard Greens
+Black-eyed Pea and Rice Fritters with Collard Greens

 Ingredients